Awesome-guys-in-ECE1747/ECE1785_Research/Proposal.md

 Some plans considered:

-1. Find out some open-source code repositories, get the commit log of them and analyze the emotions contained in the commit messages.
-Calculate the number of lines every contributors commit in a certain period of time.
+1. Find out some open-source code repositories, get the commit logs of them and analyze the emotions contained in the commit messages.
+Calculate the number of lines each contributor committed in a certain period of time.
 Compare the efficiency in different emotions.
-2. Do some interviews in the peers about the emotions.
-Ask the participants to make a record of their moods every time they start to work, and calculate their coding efficiency.
+2. Do some interviews among peers with regard to emotions.
+Ask the participants to make records of their moods every time they start to work, and calculate their coding efficiency.

-I think these methods are appropriate in three ways:
+We think these methods are appropriate in three ways:

 1. As a student, we don't have enough time and money to do interviews on a large amount of people.
 These methods can help us get the original data quickly and easily.
-2. The existing emotional mining and NLP technology is well developed, I think we can mine out enough information from the commit messages. \
+2. The existing emotional mining and NLP technology is well developed, we think we can mine out enough information from the commit messages. \
 3. The working efficiency is hard to define, so we can only count on the coding lines to measure it.

 ### Expected Results

-We should mine out the relationship between emotions and coding efficiency.
-We should quantitively analyze the results to find out how much difference will be between different emotions.
-We can contribute to the industry for that we make it clear the psychological health of programmers can influence the coding efficiency greatly.
+We expect to mine out the relationship between emotions and the coding efficiency.
+We should quantitively analyze the results to find out the difference of the coding efficiency between different emotions.
+We will contribute to the industry after we make it clear that the psychological health of programmers can influence the coding efficiency greatly.